 Benefits of Sober Living Homes in San Diego

 It is important to recognize that addiction recovery is an ongoing journey.
 No one has to suffer from addiction forever, but there is also no recognized “cure.”
-Even the most high quality recovery programs cannot “get rid” of a person’s substance use disorder.
+Even the most high-quality recovery programs cannot “get rid” of a person’s substance use disorder.
 However, by making use of a support system and new coping tools, people can learn to live free of the obsessions and compulsions that characterize addiction.
 Like any chronic disease, such as diabetes or high blood pressure, addiction can be managed.
-Sober living homes offer long term support for people in early recovery who are working on learning to live without drugs and alcohol.
+Sober living homes offer long-term support for people in early recovery who are working on learning to live without drugs and alcohol.
 This learning process takes time, and sober living homes allow residents to take all the time they need as they pick up the wreckage of their old lives and begin building new ones.

 Sober living houses in San Diego offer a wide variety of unique benefits.
-The state of California contains more sober livings than any other state in the nation, and San Diego is the state’s second largest city, so people in early recovery have plentiful options.
-In any of San Diego’s high quality sober living facilities, clients benefit from:
+The state of California contains more sober livings than any other state in the nation, and San Diego is the state’s second-largest city, so people in early recovery have plentiful options.
+In any of San Diego’s high-quality sober living facilities, clients benefit from:

 Addiction is often spoken of as a “disease of isolation.”
 Living with other people who share the same histories and struggles can be healing in and of itself.
 Residents of sober living homes include both people who are just getting sober and those who have more time under their belt.
 As a result, residents form a community containing a wide range of experiences.
 This ensures that people with more sober time can be of assistance to those with less time.
 It should be noted, too, that those with more sobriety benefit considerably from seeing newcomers struggling firsthand.
-Long term sober living residents have the opportunity to become leaders and mentors in the recovery community, which ultimately strengthens their own recovery.
+Long-term sober living residents have the opportunity to become leaders and mentors in the recovery community, which ultimately strengthens their own recovery.

 24/7 Support and Guidance

 Sober living homes provide a guarantee of 24/7 support and guidance for residents.
-Not only are fellow housemates always around, but sober living staff are also available to offer their own feedback, strength and hope.
+Not only are fellow housemates always around, but sober living staff is also available to offer their own feedback, strength and hope.
 Even at night, a house manager or other staff member will always be around to help with a crisis or any issue, from difficult cravings to painful emotions.
 Staff members and sober living home house managers also ensure that residents stay accountable and follow the rules.

 New Life Skills

 Daily life in a sober living home involves learning new coping tools to avoid relapse.
 But much of what residents learn in a recovery home involves everyday skills.
 These skills range from how to write a resume to proper grooming habits.
-After years of active addiction, most people need a refresher course — at the very least — in how to be a properly functional human being.
+After years of active addiction, most people need a refresher course — at the very least — in how to be a properly functioning human being.
 In a sober living home, you will learn how to manage your money, set a schedule for yourself, show up to work on time, and communicate better with family members and other loved ones.
 By the time you graduate, you will have the skills and abilities you need to live the life you want for yourself and face the challenges ahead.